Today In History logo TIH

 1848

-Bertrand Russell was jailed twice — once for opposing World War I, once for protesting nuclear weapons — and won the Nobel Prize in Literature in between.
-He published his first major work at twenty-eight and his last at ninety-six.
-The man who co-wrote Principia Mathematica also wrote a pamphlet called Why I Am Not a Christian that got him fired from City College of New York.
-He was ninety-seven when he died.
+Bertrand Russell was jailed twice, once for opposing World War I and once for protesting nuclear weapons, and won the Nobel Prize in Literature in between.
+He published his first major philosophical work at twenty-eight and his last book at ninety-six.
+He was ninety-seven when he died on February 2, 1970, in Penrhyndeudraeth, Wales.
 Still writing.
+Still arguing.

 1970